 CU Gender-Based Misconduct Policy for Students

-Reports of gender-based misconduct by matriculated Columbia University students are processed utilizing these procedures.
+Reports of gender-based misconduct where the Respondent is a matriculated Columbia University students are processed utilizing Columbia University procedures.
 Additional Columbia University information can be found on the Columbia University Sexual Respect website at http://titleix.columbia.edu/.

 General Grievance Procedures

 The College has established this General Grievance Procedure to supplement certain policies of the College, such as the College's Policy Against Discrimination and Harassment In Employment Practices and in Student Academic and Campus Life, which designate the General Grievance Procedure as the appropriate process for evaluating allegations of discrimination or harassment (other than sex or gender-based misconduct) against students, faculty, administrative, professional, confidential and unionized employees or visitors to the College.
 Please be aware that other College policies may also be applicable, depending upon the nature of the reported behavior.